galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > ![Per base sequence content for Bisulphite data](../../images/quality-control/per_base_sequence_content_bisulphite.png)
 >
 > At the end, there is an overall shift in the sequence composition.
-This correlates with a loss of sequencing quality so the suspicion is that miscalls get made with a more even sequence bias than bisulphite converted libraries.
+If the shift correlates with a loss of sequencing quality, it can be suspected that miscalls are made with a more even sequence bias than bisulphite converted libraries.
 Trimming the sequences fixed this problem, but if this hadn't been done it would have had a dramatic effect on the methylation calls which were made.
 {: .details}

 > ### {% icon question %} Questions